Campus Living at Webster University

 Residence Halls

 The residence halls all close for winter break at 5 p.m. on the Friday of finals week.
-If returning to student housing for spring semester, students can keep belongings in their space, but do need to vacate and take any belongings they need for the winter break period with them.
+If returning to student housing for spring semester, students can keep belongings in their space, but do need to vacate and take with them any belongings they need for the winter break period.
 If you are a resident in the residence halls and need housing during winter break, please contact housing@webster.edu.

 Apartments

-All returning residents from Fall semester: Can return the Saturday before classes start starting at 9:00am.
+All returning residents from Fall semester may return the Saturday before classes, starting at 9 a.m.
 Card access will be reinstated automatically, and you do not need to check in with staff.
 Welcome back!

 Housing assignments for Spring semester will be sent out in late November/early December.
 They will be sent to your Webster and application email addresses.
 If you have not received your housing assignment, or if you have questions related to housing, contact the Residential Life Office at 314-246-4663 or housing@webster.edu.